mikebway/knative-poc/docs/Installation.md

   See [Using `stern`](stern.md) for more information on how to use this tool to monitor all our services in one terminal shell.

-* The [ModHeader](https://modheader.com/modheader)  Chrome browser extension.
-This will allow you to set the `Host` header on your browser requests to something other than `localhost` in order to have Knative Serving recognize the request and trigger a matching on-demand service.

-  **NOTE:** If you use either Safari or Firefox, you will not need to use anything like ModHeader as both of these
-    browsers pay attention to host names defined in the `/etc/hosts` file.

 ### Install the Knative CLI

 See the [Installing the Knative CLI documentation](https://knative.dev/docs/client/install-kn/) for alternative